bjorn2404/jQuery-Store-Locator-Plugin/readme.md

 * Fixed empty name search field value overriding filter results.
 * Fixed groups of filters not applying together.
 * Fixed potential error from occurring if fullMapStartListLimit is set, and the number of locations is less than the limit.
-* Updated bundled Handlebars to v4.7.7 that addresses a [critical vulnerability](https://github.com/advisories/GHSA-f2jv-r9rf-7988)
+* Updated bundled Handlebars to v4.7.7 that addresses a [critical vulnerability](https://github.com/advisories/GHSA-f2jv-r9rf-7988).
+* Updated jQuery version in example files to v3.6.0.

 ### Version 3.1.2